Talmage-Hilton/Stat-386-Blog/_posts/2025-05-29-model-explanations.md

 </ul>
 {% endraw %}

 Neural networks learn by adjusting weights and biases to reduce prediction errors.
-Here is an explanation of the process:
+Here is an explanation of that process:

 1. Forward Pass: Inputs go through the network and become the predicted output.
 2. Loss Function: Compare the predicted output to the true label (e.g., using MSE for regression and cross-entropy for classification).